 The pair annihilation is one of the possible heating mechanisms due to the very high density of the electrons in the companion, in which an electron (from the companion) and a positron (from the magnetar wind) annihilate, resulting in the creation of two photons.
 The cross section for this process is \citep{Jauch_1976tper.book.....J}

 The corresponding optical depth $\tau_{e^+e^-} \sim n_c \sigma_{e^+e^-} r_b$ can be calculated, where $n_c \simeq \rho_c / m_p$ is the number density of electrons in the companion.
-The optical depth can be much larger than $1$ due to the large $n_c$, as shown in the blue line in Fig.~\ref{fig:pair}, which means that the possibility of the pair annihilation would be large and the radiation from this process can not be neglected.
-However, the emitting photons might be scattered by the particles in the companion star due to the optical-thick companion surface.
-We then calculate the corresponding optical depth $\tau_{T} \sim \kappa \rho_c l (\theta)$ considering the Thomson scattering, where $l (\theta)$ is the length of the companion star at a given $\theta_m$ ($\theta_m$ is the angle between the line connecting the two stars and the line connecting the magnetar and the point we studied).
+The optical depth can be much larger than $1$ due to the large $n_c$, as shown in the blue line in Fig.~\ref{fig:pair}, which means that the possibility of pair annihilation would be large and the radiation from this process cannot be neglected.
+However, the emitting photons might be scattered by the particles in the companion star due to the optically thick companion surface.
+We then calculate the corresponding optical depth $\tau_{T} \sim \kappa \rho_c l (\theta),$ considering the Thomson scattering, where $l (\theta)$ is the length of the companion star at a given $\theta_m$ ($\theta_m$ is the angle between the line connecting the two stars and the line connecting the magnetar and the point we studied).
 The descriptions of $\theta_m$ and $\theta_{m2}$ are presented in Fig.~\ref{fig:windmodel}.
-According to the red line in Fig.~\ref{fig:pair}, we can see that only with $\theta_m$ around $\theta_{m2} \approx 0.038 {\rm~rad}$, the radiation has the possibility to be observed where $\tau_T < 1$.
+According to the red line in Fig.~\ref{fig:pair}, we can see that the radiation could only be potentially observed with a $\theta_m$ of around $\theta_{m2} \approx 0.038 {\rm~rad}$ (where $\tau_T < 1$).
 Therefore, the radiation from the pair annihilation can be neglected, and it contributes to the heating of the companion star by the magnetar wind.